What are solar panels?

 Where do materials for solar panels come from?

-The major material, silicone, is made from sand melted at high heat.
+The major material, silicon, is made from sand melted at high heat.
 Metals that are used to make the panels, such as indium, cadmium, germanium, gallium, tellurium and selenium, are byproducts of the production of other metals.

 How long do solar panels last?